-A brief timeline of the Samsung Galaxy S smartphone
+A timeline of the Samsung Galaxy S, A and Z series devices.

-Today’s Samsung Galaxy S smartphones look much different than they did upon their 2010 debut, but one constant has been Samsung’s ability to innovate.
-From upgrades like water resistance and fitness tracking to massive improvements in the quality of its camera, display and battery power, the Galaxy S series has made extraordinary progress in its 11 years.
+While today’s Samsung Galaxy S, A and Z smartphones might look different than when they debuted in 2010, one constant has been Samsung’s ability to innovate.
+From upgrades like water resistance and fitness tracking to massive improvements in camera quality, display and battery power, the Galaxy has made extraordinary progress.

 June 2010: The Original Samsung Galaxy S hits the market.